stackitcloud/stackit-sdk-python-core/README.md

-> ⓘ INFO: The STACKIT Python SDK is in beta and in active development.
+> ⓘ IMPORTANT NOTE: This repository is deprecated.
+Please use [this](https://github.com/stackitcloud/stackit-sdk-python) repository instead.

 # STACKIT Python SDK Core